CO₂ Mineralization in Concrete

 The Impact of Sustainable Concrete

-Increased adoption of CarbonCure’s technologies allows concrete producers and their local communities to experience direct, positive outcomes.
+Increased adoption of CarbonCure’s technologies allows concrete businesses, their employees and their local communities to experience direct, positive outcomes.

-On average, producers using CarbonCure Ready Mix reduce cement content by 4-6% with no compromise on concrete quality or performance.
-The end result is an improved bottom line and and an incentive to incorporate CO2 into more production—further driving down cement usage and carbon emissions.
+On average, producers using CarbonCure Ready Mix reduce cement content by roughly 5% with no compromise on concrete performance.
+Carbon credit revenue, that CarbonCure shares with its concrete producer partners, creates an incentive to adopt these technologies and incorporate CO2 into more production—further driving down cement usage and carbon emissions.

 Competitive Advantage

-Concrete producers who use CarbonCure’s technologies are able to establish themselves as a sustainability leader in their communities and differentiate themselves from competitors.
+Concrete producers who use CarbonCure’s technologies are able to establish themselves as sustainability leaders in their communities and differentiate themselves from competitors.

 More Green Jobs